derto42/FlowBuddy/README.md

 ## Features

 1. **Manage custom groups for your shortcuts in one place**
-2. **Clean your clutter with shortcuts for files and URLs with a single click **
+2. **Access all of your important files and websites in one click **
 3. **Save the window position**
    - FlowBuddy saves the overlay layout exactly how you want it
 4. **Runs in the background**